How to Start Running for Beginners

 How to Start Running: Training 101

 How fast should I be going?
-Should I be out of breath from the beginning?
+Should I be out of breath?

 Running will certainly feel challenging at first and you will be slightly out of breath when you start.
 That should eventually subside.
 It's helpful to use the "talk test."
 If you can hold a conversation while you're running, you're at a good pace.
 Once or twice a week, however, go for a shorter run, but complete it at a higher speed so that talking is more difficult.
 It will help increase your fitness level and cardiovascular strength.
 (See: Which Is Better: Running Longer or Faster?)